oddz/dh150-audrey/assignment4/README.md

 ## Research Methods

-For my research methods, I decided to use participatory observation and interview.
+For my research methods, I decided to use an interview and participatory observation.

+The interview was conducted in the user's home.
+I used Zoom to record the session.
+Since task-tracking and information recording occurs virtually anywhere, the user had no problems in terms of accessing her normal tools during the participatory observation section.

+For participatory observation, I asked the user to input a new entry onto one of her task lists for the task-tracking application that she currently uses, which is Google Sheets.
+In order to give the most authenic view, the participant shared her own screen and gave a virtual tour through the sheet before adding an entry, talking through each category as she did so.

 ## Conducting The Research